An Exploration of Default Images in Text-to-Image Generation: Related Work

 \subsection{Text-to-Image Generation and Prompt Engineering}

-Text-to-image generation has emerged as a powerful subfield of generative AI, in which deep neural networks (e.g., transformer-conditioned diffusion models) learn to translate free-form textual prompts into high-fidelity images.
-Prominent systems such as Midjourney, OpenAI’s DALL·E, and the Stable Diffusion family demonstrate the ability to produce photorealistic or artistically stylized images across a wide variety of domains.
-Generative TTI models are pre-trained on extensive datasets and use probabilistic sampling from their learned distribution to produce images corresponding to the prompt.
-The knowledge space encoded in the generative model is called latent space -- a high-dimensional space learned by the generative model during pre-training.
+Text-to-image generation has emerged as a powerful subfield of generative AI, in which deep neural networks (e.g., text-conditioned diffusion models) learn to translate free-form textual prompts consisting of discrete words into high-fidelity images.
+Prominent TTI systems, such as Midjourney, OpenAI’s DALL·E, and Stable Diffusion, demonstrate the ability to produce photorealistic or artistically stylized images across many domains.
+Generative TTI models are pre-trained on extensive datasets and generate images for a given prompt by probabilistic sampling from their latent space.

-The creative practice of prompt engineering has emerged as a way to craft and optimize prompts for generative AI systems \cite{creativity,palgrave}.
-However, \citeauthor{Gafni:2022} point out that while the generative system attempts to match human expectations, the prompting language is loose and it is near impossible to describe every detail of an envisioned output in just a single textual prompt and with a limited number of characters \cite{Gafni:2022}.
+While TTI systems attempt to match human expectations, the prompting language is loose and it is near impossible to describe every detail of an envisioned output in one textual prompt, with a limited number of characters \cite{Gafni:2022}.
 Further, the model may lack relevant prior knowledge and context.
-While using special keywords in the prompt can address some of these shortcoming, such as improving the resulting image quality and imbueing it with certain styles \cite{taxonomy}, TTI models have specific failure modes that we review in the following section.
+While special prompt keywords can address some of these shortcomings, such as improving the resulting image quality and imbuing it with certain styles \cite{taxonomy}, TTI models have specific failure modes that we review in the following section.